MathiasSchjoedt-Bavngaard/AFE-Eksamen/q02/Q02-English.md

 ## Reactive programming using RxJS

 Reactive extensions for JavaScript (RxJS) is a library for reactive programming using observables that makes it easier to compose asynchronous code.
-Reactive programming is very useful when dealing with network protocalls and requests since it is asynchronous by nature.
+Reactive programming is very useful when dealing with network protocols and requests since it is asynchronous by nature.

 ### Observables

 An observable is a collection of values over time.
 It can be used to handle asynchronous operations and events.
 Observables are lazy, meaning that they only execute when they have a subscriber.

 Hot observables are observables that are already producing values before a subscriber subscribes to it.
 Cold observables are observables that start producing values when a subscriber subscribes to it.

 It is common to use the dollar sign ($) at the end of the variable name to indicate that it is an observable.